bmukum/capstone/README.md

 # Capstone
-WGU capstone application is a Machine-Learning Web Application that predicts the price of Cars.
+WGU capstone application is a Machine-Learning Web Application that predicts the price of used cars.

 ## How to run this App